yudhisteer/Digital-Twin-of-Anthropomorphic-Robotic-Arm/README.md

 That explains why we decided to place the control points of the quartic spline in the middle of the two segments.
 With that configuration we achieve a geometrically and physically smooth transition between two path sections.

+##### 5.7.5 Path Length

 If we need to calculate our path length then it is quite straightforward if our path is a straight line, a circle or an arc of a circle.
-If it is a stright line then we just need to apply Euclidean's distance formula in 3-dimension:
+If it is a straight line then we just need to apply Euclidean's distance formula in 3-dimension:

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/149122101-f85b11e4-fca8-400c-9521-c77c3c4bae30.png" />